kevinbdx35/kevinbdx35/README.md

 Skilled in web technologies, HTML, CSS, SCSS and Javascript, also C and Python Languages with solid foundations in Blender, Illustrator, Adobe XD, Final cut pro and more.

-Gifted, open-minded 🧠, I am passionate about Sciences 👨🏻‍🔬, blockchain ⛓️, GIS 🛰️, innovation, foresight, IT, digital arts, design, mechatronics, entrepreneurship, drones, nature, biomimicry, 🐶, 🌊, 🎣, ⛵, 🏄‍, 🏖️ and learning all the time to satisfy my insatiable curiosity 📖.
+Gifted, open-minded 🧠, I am passionate about Sciences 👨🏻‍🔬, blockchain ⛓️, GIS 🛰️, innovation, foresight, IT, digital arts, design, mechatronics, entrepreneurship, drones, nature, biomimicry, 🐶, 🌊, 🎣, ⛵, 🏄‍, 🏖️ and learning all time about everything 📖.

 I like emulsions of ideas and human contact.
 🎓 Graduated of Master's degree in Mechatronics and Entrepreneurship, transversal digital projects interest me particularly.